-It is normal practice that a student returning from exclusion will be readmitted by a senior member of staff, usually with their parent/carer.
-Students are expected to complete a Student Self Reflection Booklet when excluded which includes restorative and reflective tasks as well as completion of work or assignments.
-Where there is wider concern an internal case conference may be called by the relevant Head of Key Stage which will involve the Head of Year to agree suitable strategies.
-Parents are not normally invited to internal case conferences.
-A case conference is organised when a student is approaching 10 days of fixed term exclusion in an academic year.
+A student returning from suspension will be readmitted by a senior member of staff, usually with their parent/carer.
+Students are expected to complete a Student Self Reflection Booklet when suspended which includes restorative and reflective tasks as well as completion of work or assignments.